 Get the Details

-Reinholt Consulting has set up a page with links to interactive survey data and documents related to upcoming meetings as they become available. >> Visit the Freeport Cultural Plan page.
+Reinholt Consulting has set up a page with links to interactive survey data and documents related to the plan. >> Visit the Freeport Cultural Plan page.

-November 2016 – a series of Community Conversations are held with focus groups of businesspeople, artists, teachers and nonprofit cultural organizations.
+- November 2016 – a series of Community Conversations are held with focus groups of businesspeople, artists, teachers and nonprofit cultural organizations.

-November 18, 2016 – Public Meeting to Kickoff Planning Process is held at Freeport Community Center.
+- November 18, 2016 – Public Meeting to Kickoff Planning Process is held at Freeport Community Center.
 Representatives from a cross-section of the community — artists and non-artists alike — gather to learn more about what a cultural plan is, what it can do for Freeport, and what the next steps are in the process.

-December 9, 2016 – Community Conversation is held at Freeport Library.
+- December 9, 2016 – Community Conversation is held at Freeport Library.
 Public is once again invited to join the conversation and share ideas about priorities to address in the plan.

-January 2017 – Focus groups are convened to hear from groups such as businesses and youth, who were under-represented at previous meetings.
+- January 2017 – Focus groups are convened to hear from groups such as businesses and youth, who were under-represented at previous meetings.

-March-May 2017 – Public Survey conducted.
+- March-May 2017 – Public Survey conducted.
 Surveys tailored to the general public, cultural organizations & businesses, and artists are distributed online and at locations around town.
 Target for a community of our size is to get 150 responses…we receive over 300 responses!

-Summer 2017 – Reinholt Consulting analyze the survey data, information gathered at public meetings and focus groups, and regional data to develop recommendations for goals, objectives, and strategies.
+- Summer 2017 – Reinholt Consulting analyze the survey data, information gathered at public meetings and focus groups, and regional data to develop recommendations for goals, objectives, and strategies.

-September 25, 2017 – Public Meeting on Plan Goals and Objectives is held at Freeport Middle School.
+- September 25, 2017 – Public Meeting on Plan Goals and Objectives is held at Freeport Middle School.
 Using survey results as a basis for discussion, Reinholt Consulting gets input from local citizens, businesses and organizations to clarify the goals and objectives of the plan so they accurately reflect the values and priorities of the Freeport community.
 These goals and objectives are the critical underpinnings for the Freeport Cultural Plan.

-October 19, 2017 – Public Meeting on Strategies is held at Freeport Community Library.
+- October 19, 2017 – Public Meeting on Strategies is held at Freeport Community Library.
 Participants discuss strategies to achieve the goals and objectives affirmed at the September 25 meeting.